Monday, October 20, 2025

 Thank you to the author for providing the e-arc.
 This book is set to be published on October 1st, 2025.

-Dawn Chen's The Witch Who Chases the Sun (a link will be added when available) is a poignant reflection on the horrors of war and the grief of loss, drawing from Chinese myth to build a beautiful anti-colonial epic.
+Dawn Chen's The Witch Who Chases the Sun is a poignant reflection on the horrors of war and the grief of loss, drawing from Chinese myth to build a beautiful anti-colonial epic.
 It takes a while for the reader to get used to the mixture of past and present tense that defies expectation, undoubtedly an interesting choice to narrate the book; once one gets in the swing of things, though, the peculiar narration is not so strange.
 Another compelling aspect of the language used is the choice to employ chinese ideograms and sayings, without worrying about holding the reader's hand.
 This helps convey the racism and imperialism as we see how much the Aixauhan characters are forced to conform.

 Cai-Li and Anne are complex and compelling, their relationship both sweet and intense as we get to see various stages of their lives.
 They're flawed characters, heroes and avengers, killers and saviors, with complex agendas that are not so easily anticipated.
 In fact, the twists and turns of this book are delightful and gasp-worthy.
 Their relationship mirrors in a way the cycle of violence brought on by war, but you never get the sense that there is no love, even when things appear grim.
 While this isn't a romantasy, readers might approach it with the expectation of a traditional HEA, and I will warn that while the ending is beautiful and hopeful and just perfect, perfectly encapsulating the world of the story, it very much is not HEA.